CAFxX/fwp/README.md

 - Goroutines are reused to process multiple tasks (this minimizes allocation of new goroutines as well as stack growths).
-- The length of critical sections is kept as short as possible (this minimizes contention on the mutex that guards the internals of the worker pool).
+- The number and length of critical sections is kept as low as possible (this minimizes contention on the mutex that guards the internals of the worker pool).
-- The internal behavior of the pool is adaptive to the workload, with 2 different regimes selected automatically based on the number and duration of tasks submitted.
+- The internal behavior of the pool is adaptive to the workload, with 2 different regimes selected automatically based on the number and duration of tasks submitted (this prevents performance cliffs).

+## TODO

+- Use Intel TSX, ARM TME, or similar instructions to further minimize lock contention.
+- Investigate additional regimes:
+  - When queue is empty delay worker shutdown by a few ns (or a roundtrip to the go scheduler) to wait for new tasks: as long as the delay is shorter than the time it takes for a hypotethical new goroutine to start executing a new task, it should be beneficial.
+- Reduce contention by using sharded queues or global+local queues with work stealing.
+- Use a chunked circular buffer (with chunk reuse).
+This should avoid copying the queue contents when the buffer needs to grow.

 ## License